For your Home

 You may be thinking “what?!”
 But it’s true, besides humans, ants are the only creatures that will farm other creatures.

 That’s right, ants have two stomachs, and it’s not because they are greedy.
-One of their stomachs is for holding food for their own consumption, and the second one is to hold food to be shared with other ants.
+One of their stomachs is for holding food for their own consumption, and the second one is to hold food that’s shared with other ants.

+Worker ants feed the colony, including the queen and developing larvae, by regurgitating stored food from their second stomach.
 This process is known as trophallaxis and allows an ant colony to work extremely efficiently.
-It allows for the ants who forage for food to feed those which stay behind and tend to the duties of the queen and the nest.
+It allows for the ants who forage for food to feed those who stay behind and tend to the duties of the queen and the nest.

 Well, not all ants can swim, it depends on the species.
-They haven’t mastered the butterfly or breaststroke, yet, but they do have the ability to survive in water by using their own version of the doggy paddle, and can also float for long periods of time.
+They haven’t mastered the butterfly or breaststroke yet, but they do have the ability to survive in water by using their own version of the doggy paddle and can float for long periods of time.

 To put it simply, ants are amazing survivors.
 Not only can they hold their breath underwater for long periods of time, but they will also build lifeboats to survive floods.
 It can be especially dangerous when fire ants do this.

-This may sound strange but hear us out.
-Some species of ant, such as the Polyergus lucidus are known as slave-making ants.
+This may sound strange, but hear us out.
+Some species of ants, such as the Polyergus lucidus, are known as slave-making ants.
 They invade neighboring ant colonies, capturing its inhabitants and forcing them to work for them.
 This process is known as ‘slave raiding’.

 Slave-making ants are specialized to parasite a single species or a group of related species which are often close relatives to them.
 The captured ants will work as if they were in their own colony, while the slave-making workers will only concentrate on replenishing their labor force.